A no tolerance approach to discrimination

 Our commitment to tracking progress

-We have measures in place to promote inclusion, diversity and wellbeing.
+We have measures and progress reports in place to promote inclusion, diversity and wellbeing.
 These include individual goals for our leaders, as well as strategic action plans that are approved by the board.
-Education and training programmes help to prevent discrimination and harassment across the organisation.
-We’re also committed to reducing our gender and ethnicity pay gaps.
+Education and training programmes are in place to help prevent discrimination and harassment across the organisation.
+We’re also committed to reducing our gender and ethnicity pay gaps

-Our policies and processes have all been designed to ensure that we support our members, colleagues, suppliers and communities.
+Our policies and processes have all been designed to ensure that we support our customers, colleagues, suppliers and communities.
 Our approach is guided by:

 • Our customer first behaviours, which shape our culture